kineticstoolkit/kineticstoolkit_doc/src/filters_butter.md

 plt.tight_layout()
 ```

-As expected, when filtering lower frequencies, the signal is clearer but transitions are less sharp and some very dynamic information may be lost.
+As expected, when filtering lower frequencies, the signal is clearer but transitions are less sharp and the most dynamic information may be lost.

-## High-pass no-lag filter
+## ⚙️ Example 2: High-pass, no-lag filter

-Here is an example of how to filter out low frequencies using a no-lag Butterworth filter of order 2.
+Here is what we get if we filter out lower frequencies using a no-lag Butterworth filter of order 2.

 ```{code-cell} ipython3
 plt.subplot(1, 2, 1)